VikentiosVitalis/vikentios_vitalis_cv.github.io/README.md

 # Vikentios-Vitalis-CV
-This is my personal CV,

-You can find all the used code in the assets folder!
+This is my personal CV, you can find all the used code in the assets folder!

 The webpage is available here: bit.ly/3GQ9fLU